Ines Pohl: Career and private life

 In the 1990s, Pohl worked as a freelance journalist at a local radio station as well as for several regional newspapers; she did her traineeship at Hessische/Niedersächsische Allgemeine (HNA) newspaper.
 There, she was gradually promoted up the ranks, being leading editor for politics within ten years.

 In 2004/2005, Pohl spent a year at Harvard University on a scholarship of the Nieman Foundation for Journalism.

 In 2008, Pohl went to Berlin to work as a correspondent for the Ippen publishing house.
 From July 2009 until September 2015 she was editor in chief of the left-wing newspaper Die Tageszeitung,.
 During her time at the newspaper, her brief was to return the paper to its left-wing roots after a much-criticised foray into more popular journalism.

 In 2016, Pohl joined German international broadcaster Deutsche Welle in 2015, where she worked as Washington correspondent.
 Soon after, she was appointed editor-in-chief, from 1 March 2017.

-Pohl lives together with her spouse in Berlin.
+Pohl lives with her wife in Berlin.